simeononsecurity/simeononsecurity.ch/content/articles/security-plus-vs-SSCP-what-is-the-better-certification/index.en.md

 6. **Network and communications security**: Focuses on **network security protocols**, secure network design, and secure communication channels.
 7. **Systems and application security**: Discusses **secure system architecture**, **software security**, and secure application development.

-SSCP delves deeper into the technical aspects of network and systems security.
+SSCP digs deeper into the technical aspects of network and systems security.
 It validates candidates' ability to implement security controls, perform risk assessments, and manage incident response effectively.

 ### Job Relevance